Michel Moawad: Independence Movement

-2005 Cedar Revolution and Key Precursor Movements
+2005 Cedar Revolution and key precursor movements

 Moawad was actively involved in several key movements that paved the way towards the 2005 Cedar Revolution.
 He was a founding member of the Qornet Shehwan Gathering, a political opposition grouping formed in 2001, which was the primary opposition force to the Syrian hegemony in Lebanon.
 The group gathered key Christian figures, including Lebanese Minister Pierre Amine Gemayel, and Members of Parliament Gebran Tueni and Antoine Ghanem, all of which were assassinated for their political opposition.
 Moreover, Moawad was a founding member of the Bristol Gathering in 2005, the largest multi-sectarian opposition bloc in the history of Lebanon at the time, formed following the illegal extension of former Lebanese President Emile Lahoud's term imposed by the Syrian government.
-Following the 2005 Cedar Revolution, Moawad joined the leadership of the 14 March Alliance alliance, and participated in the Doha Conference of May 2008 that came as a result of 7 May events that saw Hezbollah militarily invade the capital and parts of the Chouf area.
-The conference produced the Doha Accord to end an 18-month-long political crisis.
+Following the 2005 Cedar Revolution, Moawad joined the leadership of the 14 March Alliance, and participated in the Doha Conference of May 2008 that came as a result of 7 May events that saw Hezbollah militarily invade the capital and parts of the Chouf area.
+The conference produced the Doha Agreement to end an 18-month-long political crisis.

-In Parliament
+In parliament

 Moawad ran as a candidate for the 2009 Lebanese parliamentary elections with the Lebanese Forces and other 14 March political parties attaining 47% of the vote in the Zgharta–Zawye district, losing against the Marada Movement led by Suleiman Frangieh.

 In 2013, the Parliamentary Elections were postponed to 2018, and Moawad underwent various attempts to politically ally with several parties in the hope to limit his opponents growing public influence, which were finally represented in the 2018 Elections where Moawad came in 2nd in Zgharta District, and his party, the Independence Movement, cemented itself as the 4th largest power in the North 3 electoral sector, allied with The Free Patriotic Movement.
 As an MP, Moawad was a member of the Parliamentary Finance and Budget Committee, and played a pivotal role in advocating reforms, fighting corruption, and exposing the illegal partisan employment in the public sector.

-Moawad was part of FPM bloc until late 2019 when he was seen as an independent MP when he named Nawaf Salam unlike the rest of the bloc that named Hassan Diab.
+Moawad was part of the FPM bloc until late 2019 when he was seen as an independent MP when he named Nawaf Salam unlike the rest of the bloc that named Hassan Diab.

-Moawad resigned from parliament in protest following the 4 August 2020, Beirut Explosion, and is today a leading figure and founding member of the Lebanese Opposition Front.
+Moawad resigned from parliament in protest following the Beirut explosion on 4 August 2020, and is today a leading figure and founding member of the Lebanese Opposition Front.

-In 2022, the Independence Movement allied with the Kataeb Party, the son of the ex-minister and ex-parliament member Boutros Harb and other Anti-Hezbollah independents to form a list called 'Shamal Al Mouwajaha' to bring down Gebran Bassil's and Sleiman Frengieh presence in the North III electoral districts.
+In 2022, the Independence Movement allied with the Kataeb Party, the son of the ex-minister and ex-parliament member Boutros Harb and other Anti-Hezbollah independents to form a list called 'Shamal Al Mouwajaha' to bring down Gebran Bassil and Sleiman Frengieh's presence in the North III electoral districts.

-Candidacy for presidency (2022)
+2022 presidential candidacy

-In 2022, Moawad declared his candidacy for the Lebanese presidential elections to succeed President Michel Aoun, whose 6-year term was to end on 31 October 2022.
+In 2022, Moawad declared his candidacy for the Lebanese presidential elections to succeed President Michel Aoun, whose 6-year term was ended on 31 October 2022.